 IF Function is one of the most powerful functions in excel.
-And, the best part is, you can combine other functions with IF to increase its power.
+And, the best part is, that you can combine other functions with IF to increase its power.

 Combining IF and OR functions is one of the most useful formula combinations in excel.
 In this post, I’ll show you why we need to combine IF and OR functions.
 And, why it’s highly useful for you.

 I am sure you have used both of these functions but let me give you a quick intro.

 The crux of both of the functions is IF function can test only one condition at a time.
 And, OR function can test multiple conditions but only return true/false.
 And, if we combine these two functions we can test multiple conditions with OR & return a specific value with IF.

-How IF and OR functions Work?
+How do IF and OR functions Work?

 If any of the conditions is true OR will return true and IF will return the specific value.
-And, if none of the conditions is true OR with return false and IF will return another specific value.
+And, if none of the conditions is true OR with return FALSE IF will return another specific value.
 In this way, we can test more than one value with the IF function.
 Let’s get into some real-life examples.

 Here I have a table with stock details of two warehouses.
 Now the thing is I want to update the status in the table.

 If there is no stock in both of the warehouses status should be “Out of Stock”.
 And, if there is stock in any of the warehouse status should be “In-Stocks”.
 So here I have to check two different conditions “Warehouse-1” & “Warehouse-2”.